 Whenever three or more parties want to engage in the same video call together, a Multipoint Control Unit (MCU) is required.
-An MCU consists of the following main components:
+Cisco Unified CM supports the Cisco MCUs in SCCP, H.323, and SIP modes.
+Each protocol offers different features, and the protocol and MCU integration should be done based on the conference service types to be deployed.
+There are three video conference service types: